JanHerca/urantiapedia/output/wikijs/en/article/Larry_Mullins/A_Spiritual_Support_Group.md

 ## Learning to Love One Another

 Meta-Values emerge as never before in an intimate, caring and supportive group.
 In our physical lives our senses tell us of the existence of things; our minds discover the reality of meanings, but spiritual experience reveals to us the true values of life.
 High levels of living are attained as a by-product of loving the Highest Power — the God of love.
 The most facile pathway to loving God is through loving your cosmic brothers and sisters: “In physical life the senses tell of the existence of things; mind discovers the reality of meanings; but the spiritual experience reveals to the individual the true values of life.
 These high levels of human living are attained in the supreme love of God and in the unselfish love of man.
 If you love your fellow men, you must have discovered their values....
 You can best discover values in your associates by discovering their motivation....
-If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love.” ([UB 100:4.4](/en/The_Urantia_Book/100#p4_4))
+If once you understand your neighbor, you will become tolerant, and this tolerance will grow into friendship and ripen into love.” (<a id="a122_1022"></a>[UB 100:4.4](/en/The_Urantia_Book/100#p4_4))

 While I had understood this in an intellectual way, before our group process I had not experienced it — at least not on the level that limited social participation nurtured.
 The group dynamic is a socialization of the concept of personal religious experience.
 The group dynamic works, provided the individuals who participate are kindred spirits — that is — they share the same values.
 It must be stated again that there must be no intrusive personal theories that could make others in the group uncomfortable.